 Dr. Robinson is the co-author of two books: “Native Vote: American Indians, the Voting Rights Act, and the Right to Vote (Cambridge University Press, 2007) and “The Rise of the West in Presidential Elections” (University of Utah 2010).
 Dr. Robinson is also the published author of numerous book chapters and journal articles on voting rights, legal issues in higher education and public administration.

-Dr. Robinson earned her B.S. in Political Science, Master of Public Administration and Ph.D. in Political Science from the University of Utah.
-In 2014 she was invited to participate in the National Security Strategy Seminar at the U.S. Army War College and received a Certificate of Leader Development.
+Dr. Robinson earned her B.S. in Political Science, Master of Public Administration, and Ph.D. in Political Science from the University of Utah.
+In 2014, she was invited to participate in the National Security Strategy Seminar at the U.S. Army War College and received a Certificate of Leader Development.
+In 2020, she completed the Economics for Business online program at the MIT Sloan School of Management.
 Prior to her work at the University of Utah Dr. Robinson worked for the Utah House of Representatives.